SAR Annual Conference on the American Revolution

 All Men are Created Equal: Freedom, Slavery, and Race in the American Revolution

 The SAR Distinguished Scholar will be John A. Ruddiman, Wake Forest University.
+This conference shall be dedicated to Annette Gordon-Reed, Harvard University.
 This conference will explore the role of African Americans in the American Revolution – free and enslaved, patriots and loyalists.
 The conference will also consider the impact of the Revolution on the institution of slavery.
 “More African-Americans secured their liberty during the American War for Independence than in any other moment prior to the Civil War.”
 (Christopher Brown, Columbia University)

 2027